A guide to your wedding dress shopping experience

-There are a couple of things you can do before your appointment to help prepare yourself, and to help us when helping you as well.
+There are a couple of things you can do before your first wedding dress shopping appointment to help prepare yourself, and to help us when helping you as well.
 This includes setting a budget and choosing a theme for your wedding.
 Both of these are questions that you are likely to be asked by your bridal consultant in order for them to narrow down the styles for you to try on.
 You absolutely don’t HAVE to eliminate styles if you are open to trying a wide variety, but let’s be honest there might possibly be too many to try them all.
 So having an idea of the styles that you like is a good idea.
-This might mean doing a bit of research before you attend your first appointment.
+This might mean doing a bit of research before you even begin wedding dress shopping.
 Come to your appointments ready to discuss what you like and what you don’t like.

 Your budget is something we don’t particularly like asking at the beginning, but we have found it really is necessary.
 Some dresses are much more expensive than others due to the cost of fabric and the time that goes into creating the details.
 This doesn’t mean you are not allowed to try on anything above your budget, it just helps to know if there is a price bracket we will be working within.

 Additionally, your wedding style doesn’t have to be set in stone – but a basic idea of the look and location can be very helpful in guiding your wedding dress search.
 For example – if you are having a summer wedding at the beach we will be avoiding styles with thicker fabrics, sleeves and high necklines.
 As with your budget, this is just a guideline to help give you the most within your appointment time.

 There are a few things to consider when deciding how early you should be ordering your gown.
 Is your wedding during the busiest months of the wedding season?
 Is it made to measure or an off the rack gown?
 How simple or complicated are the styles you like?
 Feeling overwhelmed?
 Don’t worry, we’ll explain ..